 There are two options when submitting letters of evaluation to TMDSAS.
-They request either a committee letter or two individual letters of recommendation.
+They request either a committee letter or three individual letters of recommendation.
 For the committee letter, they will accept three different formats: a committee letter that introduces and includes an unlimited number of letters, a committee letter that includes quotes and excerpts from the letters but may not contain the letters themselves and a packet with an unlimited number of letters and no committee letter.
-For the second option, they require two letters of recommendation.
+For the second option, they require three letters of recommendation.
 They recommend that the letters be from professors who have taught you, but will accept letters from employers, mentors or advisors.
-They will allow you to submit a third optional individual letter, but if you want to submit more than three letters, you have to contact each individual school.
-TMDSAS will not accept more than three letters of recommendation on your behalf.
+They will allow you to submit a fourth optional individual letter, but if you want to submit more than four letters, you have to contact each individual school.
+TMDSAS will not accept more than four letters of recommendation on your behalf.

 To get started: